FAQs for first year students

 How can I transfer to another full-time undergraduate programme within NUI Galway?

 How do I find out if I am eligible for free tuition fees?

-Free tuition fees is where the Higher Education Authority pays the tuition element on behalf of the student.
-This happens if:
+The Higher Education Authority pays the tuition element of the fees on behalf of the student if:

 - The student is attending a full time undergraduate course